DanielBlazek18/networkinglabs/rpki/README.md

  *        220.150.206.0/23       100.64.0.1            0       -          100     0       15169 i
 ```

-And invalid prefix 9.9.9.9/24 can be seen in `recieved-routes`:
+The invalid prefix is only visible in `recieved-routes`:
 ```
 [omitted]
           Network                Next Hop              Metric  AIGP       LocPref Weight  Path